Upgrade to the __tier_name__

 Position Player: Lou Gehrig (New York Yankees)

-Lou Gehrig, the "Iron Horse" of the New York Yankees, was known for his durability and power hitting.
-Gehrig achieved a .340 career batting average, 493 home runs, and 1,995 RBIs.
-His streak of 2,130 consecutive games played stood as a record for decades, and his impact on the game was immense.
+Lou Gehrig, the "Iron Horse" of the New York Yankees, paired durability with power.
+He batted .340, hit 493 home runs, and drove in 1,995 RBIs.
+His streak of 2,130 consecutive games stood as a record for decades.

-Lefty Grove, a dominant left-handed pitcher, played for the Philadelphia Athletics and Boston Red Sox.
-With 300 wins, a 3.06 ERA, and 2,266 strikeouts, Grove's excellent control and competitive spirit made him a standout pitcher of the 1930s.
+Lefty Grove, a dominant left-hander for the Philadelphia Athletics and Boston Red Sox, recorded 300 wins, a 3.06 ERA, and 2,266 strikeouts.
+Sharp control and a fierce edge made him the standout pitcher of the 1930s.

 1940s